ReeSupp/Credit-Card-Fraud-Detection-System/README.md

 Modeling: Implement logistic regression to classify transactions as fraudulent or non-fraudulent.

-Evaluation: Assess model performance using metrics like accuracy, precision, recall, and AUC-ROC.
+Evaluation: Assess model performance using metrics like accuracy, precision, recall.

 Outcome: Build a reliable fraud detection model and understand key factors contributing to fraudulent activity.